European Trip - 2001

 - We took daily train rides from Chur to different parts of Switzerland.
 We rode on the

-Arosa Express, Glacier Express and Heidi Express (as an alternative for Bernina Express).
+Arosa Express, Glacier Express and Heidi Express (as an alternative to Bernina Express).

 Restaurants and Hotels